grafana/tempo/docs/sources/tempo/api_docs/_index.md

 Queries can be incomplete: for example, `{ resource.cluster = }`.
 Tempo extracts only the valid matchers and builds a valid query.
+If an input is invalid, Tempo doesn't provide an error.
+Instead, you'll see the whole list when a failure of parsing input.
+This behavior helps with backwards compatibility.

 Only queries with a single selector `{}` and AND `&&` operators are supported.
   - Example supported: `{ resource.cluster = "us-east-1" && resource.service = "frontend" }`